 Definition: Journal refers to a ‘book’ or ‘diary’ and entry means noting down of something.
-On combining these two words, we get ‘journal entries’ which can be explained as a book meant for the original recording of the day to day business transactions or activities in a systematic order.
+On combining these two words, we get ‘journal entry’.
+It can be explained as a book meant for the original recording of the day to day business transactions or activities in a systematic order.

 The formal step by step entry of these business activities in a journal is termed as ‘journalizing’.
 It is the first and foremost stage of preparing the books of accounts.

 To pass the journal entries, one must have an idea of what exactly journalizing is and why do we need it?

 To gain in-depth knowledge of this initial stage of accounting, we must understand its following characteristics:

 - Chronological: The journal entries are to be recorded in a date-wise sequence or order in which the transactions happen.

 - Double Entry System: It is a dual entry system where every transaction is equally entered on both debit and credit sides.
 That is, one account is debited, and the other is credited for the same value.

 - Daybook: The journal is a daybook which records everyday transactions.

 - Compound Entry Possible: In journal entries, more than one related transactions occurring on the same day or the ones involving more than two accounts can be compiled together to form a single entry in a journal.

 - Assistant to Ledger: Journal entries serve as the base for all the other books of account like ledger since it is prepared from the information disclosed in the journals.